Ladislas Farago

-Ladislas Faragó (21 September 1906 – 15 October 1980) was a military historian, journalist, and author best known for his best-selling books on history and espionage, particularly focusing on World War II.
-Born in Hungary, he later worked extensively in the United States, including serving as an intelligence analyst for the U.S. Navy during World War II.
+Ladislas Faragó (born László Faragó; September 21, 1906 – October 15, 1980) was a Hungarian and American military historian, journalist, and author best known for his best-selling books on history and espionage, particularly focusing on World War II.
+Born in Austria-Hungary, he later worked extensively in the United States, including serving as an intelligence analyst for the U.S. Navy during World War II.

 Biography and work

-Farago began his career as a reporter in Budapest, writing for the evening newspaper Az Est and the theater/film magazine Szinházi Élet.
+Born to Jewish parents in Csurgó, Austria-Hungary, Farago began his career as a reporter in Budapest, writing for the evening newspaper Az Est and the theater/film magazine Szinházi Élet.
 He later worked in Berlin as a freelance journalist for The New York Times before relocating to London and eventually the United States.
 During this period, he covered the Second Italo-Ethiopian War for a London-based publication, earning recognition for his vivid and widely read reporting.
-His book Palestine at the Crossroads, based on his observations in the region, was referenced in the final entries of The Diary of Anne Frank.
+His 1937 book Palestine at the Crossroads, based on his observations in the region, was referenced in The Diary of a Young Girl in her entry for Thursday, May 11, 1944.